Zettlr/zettlr-docs/docs/en/file-manager/projects.md

 Since projects are essentially just folders, starting a new project is as simple as creating a new folder for it.

 Let’s say you want to start a new paper, and give it some preliminary name, say “Vote Defection.”
-So you could create a folder and give it that name.
+You decide too create a folder and give it that name.

 ::: info
 The examples in this section are not arbitrary: They are taken from the PhD project of the maintainer, Hendrik Erz.
 Therefore, they give you a glimpse into how this feature can be used in the real world.